grey spacerJill Bishop Contempoary Art

 Thumbnail photograph

-watercolour and mixed media on paper
+and oilbar on cotton paper

 view larger image copyright of all images belongs to the artist